AbdulAhadKhan/pneumonia-detection/README.md

 ### Environment Variables

+`DATA_DIRECTORY`:
-`DATA_DIRECTORY`:   -Path to the directory containing the data.
+- Path to the directory containing the data.
+Defaults to `./data`
-                    -Assumes the following directory structure:
+- Assumes the following directory structure:

 ```
 data/